-On May 14, 1956, the North Carolina Annual Conference of The United Methodist Church met in Goldsboro and approved a petition from the people of Rocky Mount to locate a college in their community.
+On May 14, 1956, the North Carolina Annual Conference of The United Methodist Church met in Goldsboro and approved a petition from the people of Rocky Mount to locate a four-year, liberal arts college in their community.
 In early September, the first trustees established temporary headquarters in the Ricks Hotel.
 The first trustees were elected and one of the first actions of the Board was to name the institution North Carolina Wesleyan College, in the tradition of Methodist higher education that honors the founders of Methodism, John and Charles Wesley.
 The College was officially chartered by the State of North Carolina on October 25, 1956.

-Since those early days, nearly 15,000 students have earned bachelor’s degrees in the arts and sciences.
-Alumni from Rocky Mount, neighboring communities, numerous states and several foreign countries affirm Wesleyan’s value as an important resource for higher education in Eastern North Carolina.
+Since those early days, nearly 9,000 students have earned bachelor’s degrees in the arts and sciences.
+Alumni from Rocky Mount, neighboring communities, numerous states and many foreign countries affirm Wesleyan’s value as an important institution of higher education in Eastern North Carolina.